Mac Screen Recorder with Audio — Free, No Watermark

 Drag Clipy.app to Applications. macOS will verify the Apple Developer ID signature on first launch — no Gatekeeper override needed.
 Requires macOS 12.3 or later.

-Clipy for Mac is a free, native Apple Silicon (M1, M2, M3, M4) screen recorder for macOS 12.3 or later.
-Record full screen, an app window, or a single tab with optional webcam bubble and system audio — then get a share link the moment you press Stop.
+Clipy for Mac is a free, native Apple Silicon (M1–M4) screen recorder that captures system audio and microphone on macOS 13+ with no extra software — no BlackHole, no Soundflower, no aggregate device configuration.
+Record full screen, an app window, or a single tab with optional webcam bubble, then get a share link the moment you press Stop.
 No watermark, no signup to watch.
 Signed and notarized by Apple.

 Why is Clipy the Mac screen recorder you actually want?